Penstemon comarrhenus: Leaves

 Plants have both basal and cauline leaves, those that grow directly from the base of the plant or are attached to the stems.
-Most often are hairless or have a sparse covering of retrorse, backwards facing, hairs, but on occasion they may be quite retrorsely hairly.
+Most often are hairless or have a sparse covering of retrorse, backwards facing, hairs, but on occasion they may be quite hairy.
 The basal leaves and the ones lowest on the stems are 4 to 12 centimeters long, but usually no longer than 8 cm.
 They are 0.7 to 3 cm wide, though most often less than 2 cm.
 Their shape varies from obovate to oblanceolate, like a teardrop or a reversed spear head with the narrower part towards the plant.
 The lower leaves are attached by petioles while those higher up on the plant attach directly to the stem and become more narrow and grass like as well.

 Inflorescence and fruit

 The inflorescence tends to have all of its flowers facing one direction.
 It typically makes up the top 15 to 32 centimeters of the stem, though occasionally they are as short as 12 cm.
 There are six to twelve groups of flowers attached to the inflorescence each with two bracts and two cymes.
-Each cyme may have up to five flowers, thought usually just one or two.
+Each cyme may have up to five flowers, though usually just one or two.
 Each flower is pale white blue, blue tinted slightly pink, or lavender with violet nectar guides.
 They are 25 to 38 millimeters long.
 The staminode does not extend out of the flower and is hairless or only has a few sparse hairs.
 They bloom as early as June and as late as August.

 Fruits are small capsules 7 to 15 millimeters in length.

 Taxonomy

 The scientific description and name of Penstemon comarrhenus was published by Asa Gray in 1877.
+It is classified in the genus Penstemon as part of the family Plantaginaceae.
 It has no synonyms or lower taxonomic divisions.